-Expand sales and proposal team by approximately eight additional staff at the Hong Kong office to improve the level of support and attention provided to each of the existing and potential client so as to enhance the Group's capability of providing innovative digital marketing strategies, maintaining the relationship with clients and expand the client base
+Expand sales and proposal team by approximately 8 and 2 additional staff at the Hong Kong office and Guangzhou office, respectively, to improve the level of support and attention provided to each of the existing and potential clients so as to enhance the Group's capability of providing innovative digital marketing strategies, maintaining the relationships with clients and expanding the client base.

-Expand service teams by approximately seven additional staff at the Hong Kong and Guangzhou offices to maintain the quality of services and expand the Group's capacity to capitalize on the growing demand in the market
+Expand service teams by approximately 10 additional staff at the Hong Kong and Guangzhou offices to maintain the quality of services and expand the Group's capacity to capitalise on the growing demand in the market.